Consumer Medicine Information

 Open a new bottle every 4 weeks.

-Eye drops contain a preservative, which helps prevent germs from growing in the solution
+Eye drops contain a preservative which helps prevent germs growing in the solution

 risk that the drops may become contaminated and cause an eye infection.

-If your doctor or pharmacist tells you to stop taking this medicine or it has passed its expiry date, your pharmacist can
+If your doctor tells you to stop using the eye drops or they have passed their expiry

-What APO-Latanoprost looks like
+What it looks like

-The eye drops come in a 5 mL plastic bottle with a dropper and screw cap inside
+APO-LATANOPROST eye drops come in a plastic bottle with a dropper and screw cap inside

 corresponds to 2.5 mL of eye drop solution, giving a minimum of 80 drops.
 This volume

 sodium phosphate monobasic monohydrate

 sodium phosphate dibasic anhydrous

 water for injections